momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 # Introduction to QGIS - Vector Data: Part 1

+There are two classifications of data in GIS; vector data and raster data.
+This workshop will focus on becoming familiar with vector data.
+The main objectives to part one is to identify websites that have geospatial data, downloading geospatial data, and manipulating data with QGIS.

 ## Units
 ### Unit 1: Introduction to Vector Data
 ### Unit 2: Finding and Downloading GIS Data